libbyshoop/csinparallel/modules/IntroWMR/source/wmr_py/wmr_py.rst

     Enter the mapper.
-It's probably best to use se the \`\`Upload" option and navigate to a file that contains the mapper, which you have entered using an editor (this is more convenient for repeated runs). **Beware:** cutting and pasting your code from a pdf file or a web page or typing it into the \`'direct' entry box for python code is a bit problematic, because the needed tabs in the code might not be preserved (although using spaces should work).
+It's probably best to use se the \`\`Upload" option and navigate to a file that contains the mapper, which you have entered using an editor (this is more convenient for repeated runs).
+Or you can use the file we provided in a link above.
+    **Beware:** cutting and pasting your code from a pdf file or a web page or typing it into the \`'direct' entry box for python code is a bit problematic, because the needed tabs in the code might not be preserved (although using spaces should work).
 Check that the appropriate radio button is clicked to indicate the source option you're actually using.

     Also enter the reducer.
+Again, it's easier to use the file provided with a link above.

     Click on the submit button.